Last updated December 17th, 2024

 Instructions

-• First, make the coating for the chicken.
-In a medium bowl, whisk together sesame oil, egg whites, and 2 tbsp soy sauce.
+- First, make the coating for the chicken.
+In a medium bowl, whisk together sesame oil, egg whites, and 2 tablespoons soy sauce.
 Add chicken and stir to coat, then let sit at room temperature for 20 minutes.

-• In a deep cast iron frying pan, heat 2 tbsp of the vegetable oil over medium-high heat until shimmering.
-Add chicken in batches and fry until crispy, about 4-5 minutes, turning over once or twice as it cooks.
+- In a deep cast iron frying pan, heat 2 tablespoons of the vegetable oil over medium-high heat until shimmering.
+Add chicken in batches and fry until crispy, about 4 to 5 minutes, turning over once or twice as it cooks.
 Drain cooked chicken on paper towels and set aside.
-Add more oil to the pan as needed.*
+Add more oil to the pan as needed.

-• Add sauce to the frying pan.
-Cook until thickened, stirring constantly, about 5-6 minutes.
+- Add sauce to the frying pan.
+Cook until thickened, stirring constantly, about 5 to 6 minutes.

 Notes